 If you are happy or unhappy with any aspect of our support or have suggestions to make about the service provided, we would like to know about it.
 Please discuss it with the Early Years Team member concerned.
 Support visits have evaluation opportunities built in.
-If a concern cannot be resolved, please ask to speak to Solihull Early Years Team Manager on 0121 704 6150, email: lmorris@solihull.go.uk or contact general early years enquiries via email: eyenquiries@solihull.gov.uk to request a call back.
-Concerns about the manager can be raised with Claire McNeill as Head of Education Outcomes and Intervention.
+If a concern cannot be resolved, please ask to speak to the Early Years Team Manager, Lisa Morris on 0121 704 6150 or email: Imorris@solihull.go.uk

+Concerns about the manager can be raised with Claire McNeill, Head of Education Outcomes and Intervention on 0121 704 6620 or email cmcneill@solihull.gov.uk.

-In the event of Solihull Early Years' Service or Family Information Service (FIS) or other agency receiving complaints about a setting, we will refer the complainant back to the setting where appropriate.
+In the event of the Solihull Early Years' Service, Family Information Service (FIS) or other agency receiving complaints about a setting, we will refer the complainant back to the setting where appropriate.
 Every setting will have a complaints process.
 We will also advise the complainant of their right to refer the complaint to Ofsted.